-Have you been seeing more and more gophers around your property lately?
+Have you been noticing an increase in gophers around your property lately?
 If so, you probably don’t know what to do.

 Gophers can cause damage to your yard and garden with their digging activities [1].
-While many people choose to take care of them by calling a gopher removal professional, there are a few home remedies to get rid of these pests that can be just as effective.
+While many hire gopher removal experts, there are home remedies that can work just as well.

 How to Get Rid of Gophers Naturally